-Degree Requirements:
+General Degree Requirements

-The degree master of theology is awarded based upon the satisfactory fulfillment of the following requirements:
+The degree, Master of Theology, is awarded based upon the satisfactory fulfillment (minimum 3.0 GPA) of the following requirements:

-1. Courses and Seminars:

-A candidate must complete at least 15 semester hours of study chosen from advanced M. Div. courses and graduate classes, or seminars, with a minimum of 45 quality points earned on these 15 hours (a "B" average).
+Courses and Seminars: A candidate must complete at least 15 semester hours of study chosen from advanced courses and seminars, with a minimum of 45 quality points earned on these 15 hours (a "B" average).
 No additional hours may be taken to make up a deficiency in quality points.
-A maximum of three hours may be transferred from graduate courses at other institutions taken concurrently with or within one year of enrollment in Southeastern's Th.M. program.
-Approval of transfer credits must be made by both the senior associate dean and the student's major professor.
-Six semester hours must be taken in graduate classes or seminars open only to Th.M. and Ph.D. students.
-Th.M. students may not take more than three classes in a single semester and no seminars may be taken prior to satisfactory completion of IND 7500 Bibliographical Research.
-The senior associate dean may grant exceptions to these rules upon the request of the major professor.
+A maximum of three (3) hours may be transferred from graduate courses at other institutions taken concurrently with or within one year of enrollment in Southeastern's Th.M. program.
+Approval of transfer credits must be made by the Senior Associate Dean.
+Six (6) semester hours must be taken in graduate seminars.
+No seminars may be taken prior to satisfactory completion of IND 7500 Bibliographical Research.
+Under the supervision of one's major professor, a Th.M. student may participate in a reading and reporting program of study (IND 7581) to fulfill one of the required upper-level M.Div. electives in the major area.